Chart Color Schemes

 Employment

-Employment opportunities locally appear limited based on Census data.
-In the 12-month period ending September 2025, employment increased by 6.1%, labour force grew by 6.0%, and unemployment fell by 0.1 percentage points.
-By comparison, Rest of WA recorded employment growth of 1.4%, labour force growth of 1.2%, with a fall in unemployment of 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Dalyellup's employment mix suggests local employment should increase by 6.1% over five years and 13.2% over ten years.
+Based on AreaSearch analysis of SALM and ABS data, the 12-month period saw employment increase by 4.9% alongside a labour force increase of 5.2%, causing the unemployment rate to rise by 0.3 percentage points.
+By comparison, Regional WA recorded employment growth of 1.0%, labour force growth of 1.4%, and unemployment rising 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 can offer further insight into potential future demand within Dalyellup.
+These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
+While national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Dalyellup's employment mix suggests local employment should increase by 6.1% over five years and 13.2% over ten years (please note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections).

 Frequently Asked Questions - Employment